IsaacIngram/IsaacIngram/README.md

 Hello, I'm Isaac...
 =====
 And you have found my GitHub.
-I'm currently a senior and high school, and I am interested in software development.
+I'm a senior in high school who likes software.

+Roles
+---
+Lead Programmer - FRC Team 5889
+Lead Programmer - FTC Team 6042

 My GitHub contains personal projects as well as stuff for my robotics team.